StefChia/Marex-intern/README.md

 3) USE A FIFO MarketMaker

-Intuition: Trades must eat that queue ahead before they I can fill my quote.
+Intuition: Trades must go through the queue ahead before filling our quotes.